City: Cusco, Mountains // Activities: Inca Trail trekking tour //

 - Entrance to Huayna Picchu or Machu Picchu Mountain

-- The tour starts at 5:30 am on your first day.
-Please contact us to check the availability of the tour before buying.
+- The tour starts at 3:00 am on your first day.

 - If you have reserved the Inca Trail with your old Passport and then you have renewed it and obtained another one, your passport number has most likely changed.
-Please let the operator know so they can update this information.
+Please let the guide know so he can update this information.
 This modification has to be made at least 10 days before your trip to Peru.
-Otherwise, this update or modification will have an additional fee of $ 12 and it will create a big inconvenience to update the information last minute.
+Otherwise, this update or modification will have an additional cot of $ 12 and it will create a big inconvenience to update the information last minute.

 - Important: If you do not bring your passport, you won’t be given entrance to the Inca Trail.